 Brazil’s international airports offer duty free goods on arrival, normally close to the baggage pick up area, and visitors, on presentation of their passport and ticket, will be allowed to purchase up to US$500 worth of duty free products, including drink and tobacco.

-Since flying became so fast, cheap and popular, no regular passenger service is left between Brazil and the rest of the world although some cargo lines, such as the Grimaldi Lines, do offer a limited service from Europe.
+Since flying became so fast, cheap and popular, no regular passenger service is left between Brazil and the rest of the world although some cargo lines do offer a limited service from Europe.

 However, Brazil is one of the main regions of the world for cruising, and Rio de Janeiro is a prime port of call for world cruises.
 The best time to find a cruise ship on which to travel is when they are relocating to Brazil at the end of the European summer season or returning to Europe or the Caribbean at the end of the Brazilian summer season.

 Costa (www.costacruise.com) is a major operator in Brazilian waters during the European winter.
 Other crusie liners who often visit Brazil are include Celebrity, Cunard, MSC, Oceania, P&O, Princess, Regent Seven Seas, Royal Caribbean, Saga, Seabourne, and Silversea.

 Any good travel agent should be able to find out which ships are scheduled to cruise in Brazilian waters in the coming year.
 Popular ports of call in Brazil, besides Rio de Janeiro, include Belém, Búzios, Manaus, Fortaleza, Itajaí, Recife, Salvador, Santos and Vitória.